agateau/pixelwheels/doc/building.md

 ## Map screenshots

-The map screenshots are generated using the MapScreenshotGenerator tool.
+The map screenshots are generated using the MapScreenshotGenerator tool, which is part of the source code.

 Attention! *This tool requires a graphical interface* because it uses LibGDX to do the rendering.

-You can run it with:
+You can build and run it with:

     make mapscreenshotgenerator